Harlene Hayne: Career

 In early October 2020, it was reported that Hayne would be finishing her term as Vice-Chancellor at the University of Otago in 2021 to assume the position of Vice Chancellor at Curtin University in Perth; before completing her second five-year term at Otago University.
-Her successor as Vice Chancellor of the University of Otago is Professor David Murdoch.
+In May 2025, Professor Hayne was appointed to a second 5-year term at Curtin University.
+Her successor as Vice-Chancellor of the University of Otago, Professor David Murdoch, stepped down less than 18 months after being appointed after a period of ill health and was replaced by The Hon Grant Robertson.

 Recognition

 In the 2009 New Year Honours, she was appointed an Officer of the New Zealand Order of Merit for services to scientific and medical research.

 In 2017, Hayne was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.
 In 2021, she was conferred with an honorary Doctor of Laws degree by the University of Otago.

 In the 2022 New Year Honours, Hayne was promoted to Companion of the New Zealand Order of Merit, for services to health and wellbeing.